sovereigndaddy/blog/_posts/2022-07-12-non-kyc-bitcoin-methods.markdown

 KYC feeds the surveillance state.
 KYC is anti-Bitcoin.

 ### About this Post
-In the content below, I outline the items, applications, and methodstheir that I've personally used to acquire non-KYC Bitcoin, but by no means are these the only ways to of accomplishing this.
+In the content below, I outline the items, applications, and methods that I've personally used to acquire non-KYC Bitcoin, but by no means are these the only ways to of accomplishing this.
 As always, do your own research.

 Alright let's get to fighting against the surveillance state.